ColinH/Filez/README.md

  * [Incremental](#incremental) for efficient incremental backups.
  * [Tree Struct Diff](#tree-struct-diff) compares two directory trees.

-Implemented in C++20 using the C and C++ standard libraries and Posix standard functions...
+Implemented in C++20 using the C and C++ standard libraries and Posix standard functions.

-...and some macOS specific functions for the hash, so currently only compiles under macOS.

 ## Building

+Requires a Unix system with GNU make and a C++20 capable Clang or GCC.
-Enter `make` in the Terminal on a Mac with the Xcode command line tools installed.

-The binaries can then be found under `build/bin`.
+Enter `make` in the main directory, the binaries can then be found under `build/bin`.

+### Linux

+Please consult your distribution's manual on how to install GCC.
+If the version included with your distribution does not have enough C++20 support you might have to search the web for other solutions.

+### macOS

-If the `clang++` included with your Xcode does not support C++20 you will need to install a newer compiler, for example using [Homebrew](https://brew.sh) to install a recent LLVM or GCC.
+If the `clang++` included with your Xcode does not support C++20 you will need something more recent, for example using [Homebrew](https://brew.sh) to install the latest LLVM (or GCC).

+### Others

+If you are trying to build this on any other Unix or Unix-like system like one of the BSDs you probably know how install or build a suitable compiler...

 ## The Tools